austinsonger/azure-docs/articles/web-application-firewall/ag/application-gateway-web-application-firewall-portal.md

 To do this, you'll:

-1. Create two new VMs, *myVM* and *myVM2*, to be used as backend servers.
+1. Create two new VMs, *AZ500-WAFAG-VM01* and *AZ500-WAFAG-VM02*, to be used as backend servers.
 2. Install IIS on the virtual machines to verify that the application gateway was created successfully.
 3. Add the backend servers to the backend pool.